Vinson's avatar

 There were only five kids in the class today, because the winter holiday just began and most kids are relaxing after final exams.

 There are only five kids in the class today, because the winter holiday just began, and most kids are relaxing after final exams.
+There are only five kids in the class today because the winter holiday just began, and most kids are relaxing after final exams.

 In this sentence, a comma before "because" is optional.
 A comma before "and" is necessary because it separates two independent clauses.
 Another way to explain this: if you put a period where I put the comma, and you delete the conjunction "and," you would have two complete sentences.